 The East Boulder Community Center and East Age Well Center is an ideal candidate for renovations - while the building systems need modernization, the building is intact.
 These renovations are funded by the Community Culture Safety and Resilience tax.
 In addition to energy efficiency upgrades, community input will inform what these renovations include.
 Construction is expected to start in 2026.

-We know from the first round of input on this project that SBRC is valuable to many community members and that some amenities are a key part of the recreation system.
+We know that SBRC is valuable to our community and that some amenities are a key part of the recreation system.
 While all parks and recreation amenities provide valuable health and well-being benefits, we know the past several years have been tough for the South Boulder community and the recreation center and park have been a space of community wellness, gathering and healing for many.
 We want to continue to support our community.

-Due to its age and condition, major repairs or renovations to the current building are not feasible.
-City Council accepted the 2021 Facilities Plan and 2022 BPR Plan, both of which confirmed that South Boulder Recreation Center has reached the end of its lifecycle.
+Due to the age and condition of SBRC, City Council accepted the 2021 Facilities Plan and 2022 BPR Plan, both of which confirmed that SBRC has reached the end of its lifecycle.
 The level of service we can provide at South may decrease as parts of the building fail.
 We will continue to evaluate the building and keep it operating as long as is feasible.
+The city is identifying funding to make repairs that would support operations until long-term plans can be made.
+These short-term investments would support the city's ability to promote health and well-being while long-term decisions are made.

 Renovations to the North Boulder Recreation Center have not been planned or funded.
 This project will help identify our community's overall desires for indoor recreation and what renovations could best serve the community in the future if additional funding is identified.